For years, the UK maintained one of the most progressive regulatory frameworks for online gaming in the world. But that is poised to change in 2014.

 The Gambling Act 2005 modernized regulations the UK gaming industry.
 It created the UK Gambling Commission, a regulatory body with the authority to license and regulate gambling.
 The Gambling Commission began accepting applications for licenses on January 2, 2006, and began awarding them in September 2007.

-Online gaming in the UK is defined as gambling in which people participate by using "remote communication such as the Internet, telephone, television, radio and any other kind of electronic or other technology for facilitating communication."
-The UK’s objective with its licensing structure is to prevent problem gambling, ensure that online gambling is fair, and to protect children and other vulnerable people from the harms of gambling.
+Online gaming in the UK is defined as gambling in which people participate by using "remote communication such as the Internet, telephone, television, radio, and any other kind of electronic or other technology for facilitating communication."
+The UK’s objective with its licensing structure is to prevent problem gambling, ensure that online gambling is fair, and protect children and other vulnerable people from the harms of gambling.

 There are six types of online gambling operating licenses operators may apply for: a casino operating license, a bingo operating license, a general betting operating license, a pool betting operating license, a betting intermediary operating license, or a lottery operating license.
-Operators who wish to operate more than one typ need only apply for one betting license type.
+Operators who wish to operate more than one type need only apply for one betting license type.

 To apply for an operating license, applicants must pay an application fee and an annual fee once the operating license is granted.
 Both the application fees and annual operating fees are based on the type of license and are on a sliding scale based on gross gambling yield.

 According to the 2009/2010 Gambling Commission Industry Statistics, the number of licensed operators increased from 366 in 2009 to 432 in 2010.
 The Commission attributes the increase to society lottery operators obtaining licenses.
 The amount wagered on online gaming activities, excluding betting exchanges, was about £11,000 million.